IGRAPHI/BrochureGenerator/README.md

 **💡 Why This Happens:**

 - You might have multiple Python installations
-- Streamlit might be running from a different environment than where xhtml2pdf is installed
+- Streamlit might be running from a different environment than where libraries are installed
 - The virtual environment wasn't activated before running Streamlit

 **📚 Detailed Troubleshooting:**
-See [TROUBLESHOOTING_PDF.md](TROUBLESHOOTING_PDF.md) for comprehensive solutions.
+See [TROUBLESHOOTING_PDF.md](docs/TROUBLESHOOTING_PDF.md) for comprehensive solutions.

 ---